 Most people who think they are protected because of their genetics have actually just been lucky.

-Just as genetics can protect against infection, genetics can also increase the risk.
-You or your partner will have different genetics and this is not possible to test.
+Just as genes can protect against infection, genes can also increase the risk.
+You and your partner have different genes.

 Although some viruses can be more infectious, individual immune responses have a bigger impact on HIV transmission.